What is ideation, and where does it fit into the Design Thinking process?

 User experience designers are responsible for solving real user problems.
-To do this, they need to empathise with their users, understand their needs, and come up with creative, innovative solutions.
+To do this, they need to empathize with their users, understand their needs, and come up with creative, innovative solutions.

-But how do designers continuously generate fresh ideas?
+Ideation is how designers continuously generate fresh ideas.

-The answer lies in ideation.
 As part of the Design Thinking process, ideation sessions help you to challenge assumptions, think outside the box, and explore uncharted territory.
-In this guide, we’ll explain exactly what ideation is, why it’s so important to your work as a designer, and how you can prepare for productive ideation sessions.
+In this guide, we’ll go deeper into an explanation of ideation, why it’s so important to your work as a designer, and how you can prepare for productive ideation sessions.
 We’ll also introduce some of the most important ideation techniques.